benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/README.md

 - `Sensirion Gas Index Algorithm`: A gas index algorithm for the Sensirion air quality sensors.
 This code base is maintained by Sensirion.
 - `Pressure Tendency`: A pressure tendency algorithm that monitors if pressure is rising, falling, or steady over the past 3-hours.
 - `Scalar Trend`: A scalar trend algorithm that monitors if a scalar variable is rising, falling, or steady over the past hour.
+- `Type Utilities`: Type definitions common for i2c transactions, byte manipulation, and other tools.

 See the Sensirion SGP4X example on how the gas index algorithm is utilized with this sensor.